Seven Bridges of Königsberg: Euler's analysis

 In modern language, Euler shows that the possibility of a walk through a graph, traversing each edge exactly once, depends on the degrees of the nodes.
 The degree of a node is the number of edges touching it.
 Euler's argument shows that a necessary condition for the walk of the desired form is that the graph be connected and have exactly zero or two nodes of odd degree.
 This condition turns out also to be sufficient—a result stated by Euler and later proved by Carl Hierholzer.
-Such a walk is now called an Eulerian path or Euler walk in his honor.
+Such a walk is now called an Eulerian trail or Euler walk in his honor.
 Further, if there are nodes of odd degree, then any Eulerian path will start at one of them and end at the other.
 Since the graph corresponding to historical Königsberg has four nodes of odd degree, it cannot have an Eulerian path.

 An alternative form of the problem asks for a path that traverses all bridges and also has the same starting and ending point.
 Such a walk is called an Eulerian circuit or an Euler tour.
 Such a circuit exists if, and only if, the graph is connected and all nodes have even degree.
 All Eulerian circuits are also Eulerian paths, but not all Eulerian paths are Eulerian circuits.

 Euler's work was presented to the St. Petersburg Academy on 26 August 1735, and published as Solutio problematis ad geometriam situs pertinentis (The solution of a problem relating to the geometry of position) in the journal Commentarii academiae scientiarum Petropolitanae in 1741.
 It is available in English translation in The World of Mathematics by James R. Newman.